luckman212/bw-cache-update/README.md

 ## bw-cache-update
 #### _a companion for https://github.com/blacs30/bitwarden-alfred-workflow so you never face the dreaded "spinner" when you urgently need a password_

+### Update 11/4/2020: this is an outdated version, please see the discussion at https://github.com/blacs30/bitwarden-alfred-workflow/issues/49 to download the latest version.
+Once finalized I am hoping this functionality will be rolled into the main branch.

 ## Install

 #### Copy the entire line below (triple-click) and paste it into a Terminal window (this assumes you have `/usr/local/bin` in your `$PATH`):